openstack-archive/solar/docs/commit-log.md

 back and then we trigger changes in other connected resources.
 Then we run orchestrator actions like described above.

+In case of single commit log for all resources -- is it sufficient to just rollback a commit?
+Or do we need to trigger changes in connected resources too?
+In global commit log we have ordering of commits like they were run by orchestrator.

 From analysis of resource removal we think that we need to save connection data in each commit -- otherwise when we rollback that resource removal we wouldn't know how to restore its connections to other resources.

+Single commits after every action finished on a resource causes many commits per one user 'apply' action.
+In order to allow user to revert the whole action and not just single commits we have some idea of 'tagging' group of commits by some action id.